 At Talmadge Construction, we place our reputation for integrity at the center of everything we do, advocating for homeowners because they deserve a remodel that makes life easier.
 Recognizing that Santa Cruz County homeowners are our neighbors and fellow business owners, we place equal importance on contributing to the community’s growth, including being a strong supporter of education.
 We firmly believe that improving people’s lives at home and through education translates to better societies.

-Our family-owned business of nearly 40 years provides innovative, eco-friendly design, consistent and straightforward communication to Santa Cruz County homeowners, and clear and effective processes that create a remarkably pleasant remodeling experience and exceptional value.
+Our family-owned business of 40 years provides innovative, eco-friendly design, consistent and straightforward communication to Santa Cruz County homeowners, and clear and effective processes that create a remarkably pleasant remodeling experience and exceptional value.

 To arrange a free consultation with one of our friendly team, call us today at 831.689.9133.